veterinarium/slate/source/includes/_usecases.md

 **Parsing Custom Forms and Properties**

-Smart Flow Sheet allows users to create a custom set of forms and properties from the `Settings/Forms` and `Settings/Properties` web pages.
-If you want to parse the data from these custom forms then you should utilize `Internal Name` attributes when creating forms (on the Settings/Forms web page) and properties (on the Settings/Properties web page).
+Smart Flow Sheet allows users to create a custom set of forms and properties from the `Settings/Forms` web page.
+If you want to parse the data from these custom forms then you should utilize `Internal Name` attributes when creating forms and properties.

 <img src="images/formsetting.png">